Original post as seen on The Designated Sketcher.

 The lead instructor was Drexel Professor Paul Schultz and Drexel student Michael Patterson also helped run the workshop.

-Visiting Critic is a continuing series of thought provoking observations from architectural insider Jeffrey Pastva - Founder of The Designated Sketcher, Architect at Haley Donovan & Chair of The AIA Philadelphia Young Architects Forum.
+Visiting Critic is a continuing series of thought provoking observations from architectural insider Jeffrey Pastva - Editor in Chief at YAF Connection, Communications Director for the AIA National Young Architects Forum and a Project Architect at JDavis in Philadelphia.
 His critical eye will cover everything from the state of architectural education to the future fate of the profession.
 Expect ideas in your inbox bi-weekly.